LevitateBio/configstore/README.md

 myInt := config.IntValue
 ```

-You should ideally load the config and print it out as early as possible in the execution of your application like this:
+You should ideally load the config and print it out as early as possible in the execution of your application:

 ```go
 config := GetConfig()